GLOBAL MARKETS-Central bank uncertainty weighs on shares; oil falls

 The Institute for Supply Management’s October read on the U.S. services sector came in at 55.4, above expectations.

-The prospect of both the euro zone and U.S. central banks supporting the global economy helped boost MSCI’s world equity index 16 percent this year, though it fell 0.3 percent on Tuesday.
+The prospect of both euro zone and U.S. central banks supporting the global economy helped boost MSCI’s world equity index 16 percent this year, though it fell 0.5 percent on Tuesday.

 The euro traded just under $1.35 for most of the morning, holding near a seven-week trough of $1.3442 set on Monday.
-The U.S. dollar index, which measures the greenback against a basket of currencies, rose 0.2 percent, above a recent nine-month low.
+The U.S. dollar index rose 0.2 percent against a basket of currencies, above a nine-month low on Oct.
+25.

 Before that, third-quarter U.S. gross domestic product data on Thursday will help show how strong the momentum in the economy was before last month’s partial government shutdown.